-It is such a hot potato – no matter how many books parents read, no matter how much advice they ask and no matter how many hours they spend working out ways to reduce this conflict – it keeps happening!
+Sibling rivalry is such a hot potato – no matter how many books we read, how much advice we seek or hours spent devising ways to reduce this conflict – it keeps happening.

 Sibling rivalry can occur when there is a change in the state of the emotional worlds like when: